uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 This command will add all the USWDS assets to the directories you set, add a project Sass entry point, and compile USWDS into CSS.
 Add this CSS file to the `<head>` of your project HTML.

 ## Step 6: Verify successful installation
+Any time you want to recompile your CSS, run `npx gulp build-sass` from the command line in your project root.

-To verify whether you’ve successfully installed USWDS and that compilation is working, we recommend confirming the directory structure matches the paths you have updated in gulpfile.js, copying a few [components]({{ site.baseurl }}/components/overview/), pasting them into an HTML page, and then visiting that page in the browser to see if the components appear as expected.
+To verify whether you’ve successfully installed USWDS and that compilation is working, we recommend confirming the directory structure matches the paths you have updated in `gulpfile.js`, copying a few [components]({{ site.baseurl }}/components/overview/), pasting them into an HTML page, and then visiting that page in the browser to see if the components appear as expected.

 **Next:** [Phase 3: Customize]({{ site.baseurl }}/documentation/getting-started/developers/phase-three-customize/) →